 Companies want to know why you are interested in working for them as well as how you can specifically add value.
 Hence, tailoring your résumé is a vital step that you must take in landing interviews, and ultimately, the ideal job you’re applying for.

 Though altering your résumé to better suit each job and/or company you are applying for sounds like a whole lot of work, it can really pay off in the long run so it’s definitely worth investing your time and energy on.

 Check out these great steps for tailoring your résumé to show that you’re an ideal candidate for the job.

 This may be one of the most important tips I can offer: If you found that the companies you’re interested in are not hiring, don’t let it discourage you.

 Many companies prefer not to advertise or publicly share their vacant positions – this is especially true when the position(s) you are interested in happens to be higher up the chain (i.e: middle management and up).

 Do a bit of research and find the names as well as contact details of the decision-makers at that particular company.

 This can include anyone from the CEO to the head of the department you are interested in applying to.

 Basically, look for people who can make a direct call when it comes to hiring new employees.

-When you make a point to contact hiring managers, even if there are no vacancies that suit your profile, if they’re impressed with you and felt that they simply must have you on their team, they’ll be able to (and likely to) create an opening for you.
+When you make a point to contact hiring managers, even if there are no vacancies that suit your profile, if they’re impressed with you and feel that they simply must have you on their team, they’ll be able to (and likely to) create an opening for you.